Apostolic Vicariate of Natal

-The Vicariate Apostolic of Natal (Vicariatus Apostolicus Natalensis) was a Roman Catholic missionary, quasi-diocesan jurisdiction in South Africa.
+The Vicariate Apostolic of Natal (Vicariatus Apostolicus Natalensis) was a Latin Catholic missionary, quasi-diocesan jurisdiction in South Africa.

 Antecedents

 The history of the Catholic Church in South Africa goes back to 1660, when a French bishop and a few priests were saved from the wreck of the Marichal near the Cape of Good Hope.
 They were only allowed to land, not to minister to the few Catholics who were already in Cape Town.
 Only in 1803 a Catholic priest was permitted to say Mass in the Cape Colony.
 Joannes Lansink, Jacobus Melissen and Lambertua Prinsen landed at Cape Town in 1803; the following year they were expelled.

-Pope Pius VII, by letters Apostolic dated 8 June 1818, appointed Edward Bede Slater the first vicar Apostolic of the Cape of Good Hope and the neighbouring islands, Mauritius included.
+Pope Pius VII, by letters Apostolic dated 8 June 1818, appointed Edward Bede Slater the first Vicar Apostolic of the Cape of Good Hope and the neighbouring islands, Mauritius included.
 Slater on his way to Mauritius in 1820, left Patrick H. Scully at Cape Town in charge of the Catholics.
 In 1826 Theodore Wagner became resident priest.
 He was succeeded by E. Rishton in 1827.

 On 6 June 1837, Gregory XVI established the Vicariate of the Cape of Good Hope, separate from Mauritius, and from that time Cape Colony had its own bishops.